Platypoecilus variatus Meek, 1904

-Originally endemic to Mexico but introduced or feral populations now exist in several other countries, including Costa Rica, Colombia, the USA, Hawaii, Singapore and Hong Kong.
+Originally endemic to the Atlantic slope of Mexico but introduced or feral populations now exist in several other countries, including Costa Rica, Colombia, the USA, Hawaii, Singapore and Hong Kong.
 Wild fish are rare in the hobby these days, with the vast majority of the ones on sale being mass-produced in the Far East and Eastern Europe.

 Typically found in shallow, heavily vegetated streams, ponds, swamps, canals and ditches.
 It’s particularly associated with habitats where algae and other phytoplankton is present in large quantities.